shambhavilau/python_projects/README.md

-# python_projects
+# Python Projects

 I will be putting up my python projects in here.

-Here is the list of common games which I tried to automate using python:
+Here is the list of some common games which I tried to automate using python:
   - Birthday Paradox
   - Heads Up Unicorn
   - Perfect Guess